 The school's plan must be submitted to ED for review.

-If the school's CDR remains equal to or greater than 30 percent for two consecutive fiscal years, the school's default prevention task force must review and revise the plan, and submit the revised plan to ED.
+If a school's CDR remains equal to or greater than 30 percent for two consecutive fiscal years, the school's default prevention task force must review and revise the plan, and submit the revised plan to ED.
 ED may require the school to make further revisions to the plan and/or take actions to improve student loan repayment success.

 National and Texas CDRs